Skip to content

 After uncompression, you may start zelph with the provided wikidata.zph script:

-To import Wikidata data, use the .wikidata command:
+To import Wikidata data (or load a previously saved network), use the .load command:

 .wikidata download/wikidata-20250127-all.json